jwodder/rsrepo/README.md

 `origin` remote to point to the GitHub repository, and push all branches & tags to the remote.

-The project's description (if any) is used as the repository description.
-The project's keywords are used as the repository's topics, along with the "`rust`" topic; in addition, if the project's `README.md` file has a "WIP" [repostatus.org](https://www.repostatus.org) badge, the "`work-in-progress`" topic is added.
+The package description (if any) is used as the repository description.
+The package's keywords are used as the repository's topics, along with the "`rust`" topic; in addition, if the package's `README.md` file has a "WIP" [repostatus.org](https://www.repostatus.org) badge, the "`work-in-progress`" topic is added.
 The custom labels used by the `dependabot.yml` file generated by `rsrepo new` are created in the repository as well.